-In sum, there is a large literature on how input constraints reduce productivity in developing countries.
+In sum, there is a large literature on how input constraints reduce productivity in low- and middle-income countries.
 There is less evidence, however, on the relative quantitative importance of each factor.
 This is particularly relevant for policymakers who need to prioritise their actions around removing constraints where they are impacting firm growth the most.
 Similarly, evaluating the effect of specific policies aimed at reducing barriers in access to inputs remains an important area of research.

 - Investigating the magnitude of credit constraints for large firms.
-How can development finance institutions design innovative contracts for large businesses in developing countries? - What is the impact of removing credit constraints for larger firms, in particular in upstream and downstream sectors? - Can new forms of capital (micro-equity, angel investors, VC) provide a solution for access to finance in developing countries? - How can input market distortions from tariff duties be minimised? - What is the impact of electricity access and energy costs on firm performance? - What is the relative quantitative importance of low access to each input factor in reducing firm productivity?
+How can development finance institutions design innovative contracts for large businesses in low- and middle-income countries? - How can policy help overcome search frictions in matching workers and labourers within countries that display a high level of worker turnover?

+- What is the impact of removing credit constraints for larger firms, particularly in upstream and downstream sectors? - Can new forms of capital provide a solution for access to finance in low- and middle-income countries? - What are the long-run effects of unreliable electricity (or blackouts) on firm development? - Is renewable energy, as an input, a more productive factor for firms in low- and middle-income countries? - What is the relative quantitative importance of low access to each input factor in reducing firm productivity? - In agricultural firms, how do productivity shocks from climate change affect the choice of inputs for firm owners?